fahertym/icn-covm/docs/typed-values.md

 cargo build --features typed-values
 ```

-When running nano-cvm with the typed value system enabled, the VM automatically uses the typed execution model.
+When running icn-covm with the typed value system enabled, the VM automatically uses the typed execution model.

 ## Type Semantics